Willster419/COMP2670_Final_Project/README.md

 2. Extract the zip file "Part 4 GUI release.zip" into a directory and run the exe.
   a. you can also use the zip file "Release.zip" in the repository directory bin/Release

-You will see two files:
+Eithor zip you download, you will see two files:
-GameOfPhones.exe - The main GUI executable file.
+ - GameOfPhones.exe - The main GUI executable file.
-MySql.Data.dll - The API's provided by MySQL to interface with the MySQL database.
+ - MySql.Data.dll - The API's provided by MySQL to interface with the MySQL database.

 ## Application description
 The Application is divided into 4 parts: the main window, the advanced search, the results page, and the full phone information page.